|

 user may have a pretty good idea where to place a biomolecule.

-Therefore, it is still quite popular to manually dock atomic structures
+Therefore, manu users wish to manually dock atomic structures

 then translate it with the mouse and rotate it by pressing the Shift